geon/ae/readme.md

 	.then(Promise.all);
 ```

 I think this is better separation of concern.
-But, we don't need those nested scopes.
+Now we don't need those nested scopes.
 Let's un-nest them.

 ```js
 fetchListOfUrls